cygni/texas-holdem-client-javascript/events.md

   "version": "1.1.22-SNAPSHOT"
 }
 ```
-* `CommunityHasBeenDealtACardEvent`: Whenever a card is added to the Communit all clients recieve this event.
+* `CommunityHasBeenDealtACardEvent`: Whenever a card is added to the Community all clients recieve this event.
 ```yaml
 {
   "card": {